MayaPosch/NymphCast/README.md

 ## Status ##

 This is alpha-level code.
 It's only guaranteed to have lots of unresolved issues.
-Feel free to submit tickets for any issues you have foun.
+Feel free to submit tickets for any issues you have found.